 Playdough is fantastic for helping children to develop fine motor skills including dexterity, manipulative skills, control and strength.
 These are all essential to help them begin to write.
 Children can also do things like Dough Disco to help them develop these skills (see below).

 This smelly playdough recipe can smell delicious, and my children love playing with it.
 We have used a raspberry tea, chamomile & turmeric tea, berry tea, green tea, etc. and they enjoy all of the different smells!

 Take it further

 You can also add some loose parts to children’s playdough play, so that they can make all sorts of creations.
 Sometimes I’ve included things like old tools and bolts which my children loved using to build robots, motorbikes and insects.
-We also have added such things as sticks, rocks, beads or other bits we have lying around.
+We also have added such things as sticks, rocks, flat glass beads or other bits we have lying around.
 Children can use their imaginations to create whatever they like!

 Another option is to join in with things like dough disco to make developing motor skills with playdough fun.
 There are Dough Disco videos on YouTube that are fun ways for children to build up strength.

 You may also want to see my posts on special playdough recipes such as aromatherapy playdough (coming soon) and Pumpkin Spice Playdough Recipe.
 I also have some alternative playdough recipes such as Homemade Playdough without Salt and Edible Homemade Cloud Dough Recipe.
 There is also my classic playdough recipe Homemade Cooked Playdough.